tkonopka/Font-Significance/README.md

 Instead of reporting p-values from statistical tests as raw numbers (which are hard to read), why not represent them visually?

-Using Font-Significance involves a two step process.

-**Step 1.** Convert numerical p-values into categories, for example:
+**Step 1.** Convert numerical p-values into categories [a-e].

+**Step 2.** Display the categories visually by using a Font-Significance font (see examples).

+A suggestion for p-value thresholds for each category:

 | Category | p-value |
 |----------| ------- |